aldonavarretefp/Sorting-Algorithms-Efficiency/README.md

 and grouping in two sides, the left ones that are the ones smaller than the pivot, and the right ones, which are greater than the pivot.
 In this exercise I decided to make it recursively.
 <br>This sorting algorithm works better with a large data sets.
+<br>Randomized Quicksort is mostly used to avoid the worst case, choosing a random pivot.